Checco2212/HTML-selects/README.md

 ### Licence

-CC0 - All the work is available for free for anybody.
+CC0 - All the work is available for free to anyone.
 No attribution required, unless specified by the creators in the credits.
 All the work is still property of the original authors.

 ### Contact